CharlieJT/Simon-Memory-Game/tests.md

 - It was positioned correctly on the page when it's opened.
 - Background display is appearing.
-- A cursor appears when each button is hovered over.
+- A cursor appears when each button has been hovered over.
 - All spelling was correct, all fonts are correct and the text was sitting where it should be.
 - Scroll icon has a cursor when hovering over, has direction animation and scrolls down to the bottom of the modal when it's clicked.
 - Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when